Privacy Policy

 ANNEX I: INFORMATION SECURITY, CONTINUITY AND PRIVACY MANAGEMENT SYSTEM POLICY

-Additionally, for the Electronic Registered Delivery Service, based on the nature of the service provided, the provisions established in the European eIDAS Regulation governing Trusted Services have been followed, and specifically the ETSI 319 401 and ETSI 319 521 Standards for Electronic Registered Delivery Services Providers, which contain specific precepts for the provision of this type of service.
-In this regard, the Policy governing this service shall be the Practice Statement of Electronic Registered Delivery Trust Service (hereinafter “Practice Statement”).
+Additionally, for qualified electronic trust services, based on the nature of the services provided, the provisions established in the European eIDAS Regulation governing Trusted Services have been followed, and specifically the ETSI 319 401, which is the general technical standard for all Trust Electronic Service Providers, ETSI 319 521 for Certified Electronic Delivery Service Providers and ETSI TS 119 511, for qualified electronic signature and seal preservation service providers, which contain specific precepts for the provision of each type of service.
+In this sense, the Policy that will govern these services will be the Trusted Service Practice Statement for each type of service (hereinafter “TPS”).

-Furthermore, in compliance with European cybersecurity regulations, the entities forming part of the Group, in their capacity as Qualified Trust Service Providers, undertake to comply with Directive (EU) 2022/2555 on measures to ensure a common high level of cybersecurity throughout the Union, as essential entities of the European digital infrastructure.
+Furthermore, in compliance with European cybersecurity regulations, the entities that are part of the Group, in their capacity as Qualified Trust Service Providers, undertake to comply with Directive (EU) 2022/2555 on measures to ensure a common high level of cybersecurity throughout the Union, as essential entities of the European digital infrastructure.

-The effectiveness and implementation of the Information Security, Continuity and Privacy Management System is the direct duty of the Information Security and Privacy Committee, which is responsible for the approval, dissemination and compliance with this Security, Continuity and Privacy Policy.
-In its name and on its behalf, an Information Security and Privacy Management System Manager has been appointed who has sufficient authority to play an active role in the Information Security and Privacy Management System, supervising its implementation, development and maintenance.
+The effectiveness and implementation of the Information Security, Continuity and Privacy Management System is the direct responsibility of the Information Security and Privacy Committee, which is responsible for the approval, dissemination and compliance with this Security, Continuity and Privacy Policy.
+In its name and on its behalf, an Information Security and Privacy Management System Manager has been appointed, who has sufficient authority to play an active role in the Information Security and Privacy Management System, supervising its implementation, development and maintenance.

-Moreover, and in order to comply with current data protection regulations, a Data Protection Officer (DPO) has been appointed to guarantee the security and privacy of personal data, especially taking into account the company’s activity.
+In addition, and in order to comply with current data protection regulations, a Data Protection Officer (DPO) has been appointed to guarantee the security and privacy of personal data, especially taking into account the company’s activity.

 The Information Security and Privacy Committee shall develop and approve the risk analysis methodology used in the Information Security, Continuity and Privacy Management System.